 Ingredients

-Here are the simple ingredients you will need for this ravioli sauce recipe:
+Here are the simple ingredients you will need for this sauce for butternut squash ravioli:

 - Butternut Squash Ravioli - You can use fresh ravioli, frozen ravioli, or make your own with wonton wrappers or the old fashioned way with fresh pasta and a pasta roller!
 The Trader Joe's butternut squash ravioli is super popular and a great option!
 You can also use pumpkin ravioli.